NickChest/PatientQueueSystem/README.md

 - Marking of patients as completed
 - Saving of time and date data for future data mining use
 - Flushing of queue after midnight
+- "Counter" role that can view and edit all department queues

 ## Features to Be Added
 - OCR scanning of patient membership IDs